 Corporate purchasing and credit cards are issued to a limited number of colleagues in GTR to allow the purchase of goods and services on the company's behalf in certain defined situations and without prior approval.
 Procurement best practice must still apply, however.
-For example, the card-user must ensure that value for money is achieved, and sufficient funding is available in the budget-holder's overall authorized budget.
-The Purchasing Card Procedure is available to employees and includes guidelines and responsibilities.

-g) Proof of Concept
+For example, the card-user must ensure that value for money is g) Proof of Concept h) Single Tender Action (STA)

 This is a useful approach whereby the market can assist GTR in addressing specific challenges or innovations.
 These arrangements can prejudice future procurements and may commit GTR to long term obligations or requirements, therefore no proof of concept can be undertaken without seeking advice from the procurement team.
-A strategy must be approved in accordance with Delegated Financial Authority.
+A strategy must be approved in accordance with delegated financial authority.